 You can download all material directly from their website.
 You can also listen to online model exercises for adults and young people.

-Here are some general tips based on my experience preparing for the B2 level in German:
+Here are some general tips based on my experience preparing for the German B2:

 - Make sure that you understand and know the test format, point system, and rules by heart.